TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/swift/index.md

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Swift](https://sampleprograms.io/languages/swift) was written by:
+Fizz Buzz in [Swift](https://sampleprograms.io/languages/swift) was written by:

 - Marty Hernandez Avedon

+This article was written by:

+- Jeremy Grifski
+- Marty Hernandez Avedon
+- shubhragupta-code

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 03 2018 18:20:42.
-The solution was first committed on Oct 03 2018 15:06:30.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution